Monocular Open Vocabulary Occupancy Prediction for Indoor Scenes: Introduction

 This direction has progressed rapidly in outdoor driving scenarios, where recent methods integrate vision–language models (VLMs) and text prompts to associate camera-based 3D occupancy with free-form semantics~\cite{veon,yu2025language,boeder2024langocc,li2025ago,groundingocc}.
 By contrast, indoor occupancy prediction remains relatively underexplored and is typically trained or evaluated under small, closed taxonomies; for instance, Occ-ScanNet~\cite{ISO} defines only 11 semantic classes, which underrepresents the rich and diverse semantics of indoor environments.
 Indoor scenes further differ fundamentally from outdoor ones in \textit{two critical aspects}: \textbf{1)} they exhibit much denser and more complex geometry, and \textbf{2)} they contain far more fine-grained, long-tailed semantic categories.
 As a result, directly applying outdoor open-vocabulary occupancy pipelines to indoor settings yields limited performance~\cite{embodiedocc}, as also evidenced in our experiments (see ~\cref{tab:main_mono} and discussion in~\cref{sec:main_results}).
 Early attempts such as OVO~\cite{ovo} take an initial step by distilling 2D open-vocabulary segmentation into 3D voxels on smaller-scale datasets, but still rely on a fixed set of base categories during training.
 These limitations highlight both the practical importance and the open challenge of indoor open-vocabulary occupancy: embodied agents must reason about arbitrary objects and spatial layouts beyond a fixed label set before taking action, yet existing indoor methods fall short of this requirement.

 To address this gap, we adopt a geometry-only supervision protocol: training uses only binary voxel occupancy labels and no semantic voxel annotations, and we tackle the resulting challenges on both the geometric and semantic fronts.
-This setting is practically motivated, as geometry can be harvested at scale with modest effort—for example, Occ-ScanNet constructs its occupancy ground truth via SCFusion~\cite{scfusion}, which incrementally fuses occupancy probabilities from depth-based reconstruction~\cite{supereight} and completion methods~\cite{scan2cad,forknet}.
+This setting is practically motivated, as geometry can be harvested at scale with modest effort.
+Specifically, ScanNet provides images and depth captured by an RGB-D camera, and Occ-ScanNet generates occupancy ground truth via the SCFusion pipeline~\cite{scfusion}, which incrementally fuses occupancy probabilities from depth-based reconstruction~\cite{supereight} and completion methods~\cite{scan2cad,forknet}.
+In particular, SCFusion fuses depth with aligned ShapeNet CAD models via Scan2CAD~\cite{scan2cad} to recover complete-scene geometry and mitigate occlusions inherent in raw sensor data.
 In contrast, semantic labels remain expensive to curate due to the high diversity and long-tailed distribution of indoor categories.